 What goes on inside your fridge might be a mystery to you — and we don’t just mean that container of ominous goop that’s been in there since who knows when.
 As long as your meat isn’t spoiling too fast and your spinach still looks perky after a couple of days, you’re probably content to let it do its thing.

-However a refrigerator is still a major appliance that will sit in your kitchen for years, and some features may be more important to you than others.
-Below are some of our current favorite fridges that each offer a little something different for everyone.
+Still, investing in one of the best refrigerators out there is a move worth making, as the appliance will sit in your kitchen for years, and some features may be more important to you than others.
+Differences in drawer space and energy usage are just some of the things to consider.
+Below are some of our current favorite fridges that each offer something different.

 The best storage